nzuzo-newsnet/mysite/articles/netabase_store/04-configuration-api-and-transaction-system.md

 }
 ```

-Each backend implements this trait with its appropriate config type:
+Each backend implements this [trait][4] with its appropriate config type:

 ```rust
 impl<D> BackendStore<D> for SledStore<D>